home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 If your integration supports discovery via MQTT, you can add the topics used for discovery.
 If the user has the `mqtt` integration loaded, it will load the `mqtt` step of your integration's config flow when it is discovered.

-Mqtt discovery works by subscribing to MQTT topics specified in the manifest.json.
+MQTT discovery works by subscribing to MQTT topics specified in the manifest.json.

 ```json
 {